Qatar diplomatic crisis: 2022 FIFA World Cup

 In late September, Saudi Arabia, Yemen, Mauritania, the United Arab Emirates, Bahrain and Egypt in a letter asked FIFA to replace Qatar as 2022 FIFA World Cup host, calling the country a "base of terrorism", although FIFA stated their president Gianni Infantino had not received any such document.
-“The FIFA president has never received such a letter and subsequently has not done any comment on that,” stated a FIFA spokesman.
+"The FIFA president has never received such a letter and subsequently has not done any comment on that," stated a FIFA spokesman.
 Hassan Al Thawadi, general secretary of Qatar's FIFA World Cup organizing committee, denied these claims and stated that the various logistical issues arising from the crisis were being resolved.
 The World Cup took place in Qatar in November and December 2022 as planned.

 Resolution

 An article published by the Financial Times stated that, according to people briefed on the matter, the Kingdom of Saudi Arabia moved towards ending the 2017 blockade against the State of Qatar after the victory of President-elect Joe Biden in 2020.
 An advisor to Saudi Arabia and the United Arab Emirates, was quoted as calling the shift in the Kingdom's policy towards Qatar "a gift for Biden" signaling that Crown Prince Mohammed bin Salman had shown willingness "to take steps" towards resolving differences with Qatar.
 The prince is said to have been intimidated by the incoming administration, as the former administration had reportedly supported the Riyadh government in times of crisis such as casualties in the Yemen war, detention of activists, the murder of Jamal Khashoggi, etc. On the other hand, UAE's ambassador to the US, Yousef al-Otaiba, was quoted as stating that ending the dispute was not a priority, referring to the ongoing differences with the blockaded nation.

 On 4 January 2021, Kuwait, Saudi Arabia's neighbour and a fellow GCC member, along with the United States, jointly brokered a deal in which Saudi Arabia would end its blockade of Qatar and reopen their shared land border.

-On 5 January 2021, Qatar's Emir, Sheikh Tamim bin Hamad Al Thani, arrived in Al-'Ula, Saudi Arabia, for a GCC summit.
-Later, the leaders signed the Al-'Ula statement.
-Before the signing, Bin Salman said that the support of Kuwait and the United States had resulted in "the Al-'Ula declaration agreement that will be signed at this blessed summit, in which the Gulf, Arab and Islamic solidarity and stability were emphasized."
+On 5 January 2021, Qatar's Emir, Sheikh Tamim bin Hamad Al Thani, arrived in al-Ula, Saudi Arabia, for a GCC summit.
+Later, the leaders signed the al-Ula statement.
+Before the signing, Bin Salman said that the support of Kuwait and the United States had resulted in "the al-Ula declaration agreement that will be signed at this blessed summit, in which the Gulf, Arab and Islamic solidarity and stability were emphasized."
 In addition to the statement, a final communique was signed.
 Saudi Foreign Minister Faisal bin Farhan al-Saud said Saudi Arabia and its allies agreed to restore full ties with Doha, including resumption of flights.
-Qatar did not fulfill any of the original 13 demands, analysts saying that the Gulf states agreed instead to a joint security declaration.
+Qatar did not fulfill any of the original 13 demands, with analysts saying that the Gulf states agreed instead to a vague "joint security declaration".